ankurguria/Machine-Learning-in-Finance/README.md

 * [Quandle](https://www.quandl.com/tools/python) with a free and email-verified account
 * [Seaborn](https://seaborn.pydata.org/installing.html)
 * [Matplotlib](https://matplotlib.org/users/installing.html)
-**The easiest way to install TensorFlow as well as all the other libraries is to start with the Anaconda Python distribution.
+**The easiest way to install TensorFlow as well as all the other libraries is to start with the Anaconda Python distribution**.

 ### Installing Anaconda Python and TensorFlow